 Surgeons must follow the donor’s wishes in the rare event that the organ cannot be transplanted into the intended recipient.

-The donor’s wishes are also discussed during the interview with the Independent Assessor (IA) and recorded in the report submitted to HTA.
-If the donor has not made a decision or was not provided with the relevant information the LDC (Living Donor Coordinator) should be informed before the interview.
-It is not the IA’s responsibility to provide information to donors about the options available.
-LDCs should ensure, where possible, that the donor has made a decision in advance of their interview.
-If a donor is undecided about their wishes at the time of referral this should be documented under section five of the referral letter.
+The donor’s wishes are also discussed during the interview with the Independent Assessor (IA) and recorded in the report submitted to the HTA.
+If the donor has not made a decision or was not provided with the relevant information, the Living Donor Coordinator (LDC) should be informed before the interview.
+It is not the IA’s responsibility to provide information to donors about their available options.
+LDC's should ensure, where possible, that the donor has made a decision in advance of their interview.
+If a donor is undecided about their wishes at the time of referral, this should be documented under section five of the referral letter.
 If the donor is still undecided following the interview with the IA, the IA should document this in their report to the HTA.

 In cases of NDAD, the donor has already given consent for their organ to go to an unknown recipient.
 The HTA considers it unlikely for a NDAD to choose any other option other than re-direction of their organ to another recipient.
-As good practice, transplant teams should also seek consent from the donor to use their organ for research if the organ is damaged during retrieval and cannot be transplanted.
-The consent must be filed in the donor’s medical notes.
-This is important to ensure that where the organ cannot be utilised for transplantation, there is valid consent in place for it to be used for research.
+As good practice, transplant teams should also seek consent from the donor to use their organ for research; that is, if the organ is damaged during retrieval and cannot be transplanted.
+This consent must be filed in the donor’s medical notes, as it is important to ensure that where the organ cannot be utilised for transplantation, there is valid consent in place for its use in research.